 But in spite of these achievements, daunting challenges remain.
 Although Tunisia has succeeded in defusing many crises, its transition has been uneasy; its democracy is fragile and its future continues to be uncertain.
 As the country emerges from decades of authoritarian rule, it faces enormous political, social, economic and security challenges, which are undermining its peaceful evolution.
 It is this state of fragility that A Fledgling Democracy seeks to capture.

-Focusing on the socio-political dynamics that have unfolded in this North African nation since the revolution, the contributors to this volume shed light on how Tunisia has navigated its first decade of democratic transition, and explain what the ongoing changes and challenges mean for the country today.
+Focusing on the socio-political dynamics that have unfolded in this North African nation since the revolution, the contributors to this volume shed light on how Tunisia has navigated its first decade of democratic transition, and reflect on what the ongoing changes and challenges mean for the country today.

-Mohamed Zayani is an award-winning author, and Professor of Critical Theory at the School of Foreign Service, Georgetown University in Qatar.
-His works include Networked Publics and Digital Contention: The Politics of Everyday Life in Tunisia; and Digital Middle East, also published by Hurst.
+Mohamed Zayani is a professor of critical theory at the School of Foreign Service, Georgetown University in Qatar, and author of the award-winning book Networked Publics and Digital Contention: The Politics of Everyday Life in Tunisia.